ataraxie/codeshovel/README.md

 # CodeShovel - Unearthing Method Histories

 Take this shovel to dig in source code history for changes to specific methods and functions.
-Currently implemented for Java.
-CodeShovel is a tool for navigating dedicated method histories, across all kinds of changes that it saw throughout its life span.
+The tool is currently implemented for software projects written in Java.
+CodeShovel is a tool for navigating method histories and is robust to the kinds of changes methods frequently undergo (e.g., being modified, renamed, or and moved between files and directories).

 *This is research!* Primairly undertaken in the [Software Practices Lab](https://spl.cs.ubc.ca) at UBC in Vancouver, Canada we have developed this project to help practicioners to more efficiently check how their methods have changed and give researchers an easier way to track method evolution for academic studies.
+Please do not hesitate to get in touch if you have any questions!

-## Getting Started
+## Pathways for Use

 CodeShovel can be used in three ways: